The 2023 Historic Decatur Christmas Tour is scheduled for December 9. For the latest information and tickets, please visit our Facebook page.

-On that date, outdoor sites in the districts will glow with lights and sparkle in Christmas finery for your strolling pleasure, and our grand historic houses will be a feast for the eyes in all their Christmastime glory.
+Outdoor sites in the districts glow with lights and sparkle in Christmas finery for your strolling pleasure, and our grand historic houses are a feast for the eyes in all their Christmastime glory.

-Decatur’s two downtown shopping districts will beckon visitors to enjoy their festive beauty and delight in the wonders of each shop’s particular specialty.
+Decatur’s two downtown shopping districts also beckon visitors to enjoy their festive beauty and delight in the wonders of each shop’s particular specialty.

 Presented yearly on the second Saturday in December, the Christmas Tour showcases a unique selection of historic homes curated by the Historic Decatur Association, a nonprofit devoted to the preservation of the homes within and character of the two districts that comprise Historic Decatur.

 The event is historically a walk-through tour of exquisitely-appointed homes and notable historical sites dressed up in their seasonal best.
 Refreshments and music abound in the festive atmosphere of “Tour Headquarters.”

 In the districts themselves, residents compete in a friendly competition for best-decorated homes.
 Competition is stiff.

 The tour has been held annually for over 40 years and serves as a critical fundraiser for the organization.

 The town of Decatur, named after Commodore Stephen Decatur Jr., hero of Barbary Pirate war fame, was founded in 1820 and was the site of the northern branch of the State Bank of Alabama which opened in 1833.
 Bank Street was the commercial center of the town with residential streets flanking its perimeter.